lamg/wybe.dev/README.md

 Once we finish development we can upload our changes to our `wybe.dev` repository in GitHub.
 This will trigger a GitHub Action that will test our solution and record the results in https://wybe.dev.

+### Creating a problem

+Execute the command `wybe create -n PROBLEM_NAME` in the `wybe.dev` root path.
+This will create a new project in `problems/PROBLEM_NAME` which you can modify accordingly.